quadrocorp/Qcorp_ToS/README.md

 The way I can contact you in case of needed discussion or to send you WIPs.
 The time zone you live in and the time when it is comfortable for you, so that I am able to send you the WIPs.
 Deadline.
 Will contact you if something goes wrong.
 For Boosty and Cropty(Tether USD).
 Send me a tip with the same comment as in par.
-5.3

-Link to a full(NSFW) ToS: link